shabtronic/FFT-Reverb/README.md

 ## To do

 Add some of graph editor, so I can edit the decay of FFT bin frequencies e.t.c.
+Instead of having a global decay - I could sculpt the decays, probably reverting back to a modal resonance sounding system :)